hiai-de/blog/README.md

 Welcome to our new HIAI Blog, based on the Gatsby static site generator.

-You can find the live version of the blog here: https://hiai-de.netlify.com
+You can find the live version of the blog here: https://hiai.de (and https://hiai-de.netlify.app)

 # Installation